 Well, a more accurate description of the MIS program would be that it is geared to teach you skills that relate to the intersection of IT and business.

-Management Information Systems is the application of computer related technology to managerial programs.
-With a Master of Science in Management Information System, you will acquire foundational business knowledge with Information Systems focused courses.
+MIS is the application of computer related technology to managerial programs.
+With a Master of Science (MS) in MIS, you will acquire foundational business knowledge with courses focused on Information Systems.

-Because of the enormous impact of information technology on businesses, management of IT systems is considered a business function, and is therefore offered by the Business Schools in various universities (though in some cases it is also offered by specific schools of Information Studies).
+The management of IT systems is considered a business function because of the impact of information technology on businesses, and is therefore offered by Business Schools in various universities.
+It is also offered by specific schools of Information Studies.

 In other words, it is a core business program with engineering electives.
 Most of the programs can be completed in 18-24 months and require 33 credit hours of coursework.
 Some universities may require you to complete a thesis during the course of the degree.